 Before using Help+Manual with a version control system (VCS) it's important to understand how your project is linked to the VCS database and how the two interact.
 The following introduction will make it easier to use the VCS support functions because it will enable you to understand what is actually happening when you use them.

-When you use VCS support in Help+Manual there are two copies of your project: A local copy on your own computer, which is the project you are actually working on, and the master copy in the VCS database, which is referred to as the repository.
+When you use version control there are two copies of your project: A local copy on your own computer, which is the project you are actually working on, and the master copy that you and all your colleagues synchronize with.
+The master copy is referred to as the repository.
 Your local copy is linked to the master copy and your changes are synchronized with the master copy so that other users also have access to them.
-When this happens depends on which version control system you are using.